robinrob/rsmithio/_posts/2015-06-04-jekyll-gulp-haml-sass-browsersync.md

 type:       blog_post
 ---

-Whilst using Github's Jekyll framework to build a static website, I noticed a lack of built-in HAML support.
+Whilst using Github's Jekyll framework to build a static website, I noticed a lack of built-in (HAML)[http://haml.info/] support.

 I am a big fan of using HAML to produce HTML.
+Whilst I think we should be careful about adding yet more tools into the build chain, for personal projects at least it can be fun to play around with them with.
+HAML is used within the Ruby on Rails community, as it is supported by Ruby on Rails along with ERB as alternate HTML templating languages.
+I even write my (CV)[{{ site.url }}/cv/] in HAML.

-Apart from this lack of support for HAML, I enjoy using Jekyll.
+Apart from this lack of built-in support for HAML, I really enjoy using Jekyll, so I persisted with integrating a HAML build step into my Jekyll build.

-Since I was using Gulp to manage the build process, I needed a Gulp task to handle the HAML preprocessing.
+Since I was using Gulp to manage the build process, I needed a Gulp task to handle the conversion from HAML to HTML.
 I initially tried using the <a href="https://www.npmjs.com/package/gulp-haml"><span>Gulp-Haml NPM package</span>gulp-haml</a> module in my HAML task, but it produced incorrect results a few times.
-I came across the node module <a href="https://github.com/moneypenny/gulp-ruby-haml"><span>Gulp-Ruby-Haml NPM package</span>gulp-ruby-haml</a>, which is a wrapper on the Ruby gem <a href="https://rubygems.org/gems/haml"><span>HAML ruby package</span>haml</a>, and which gives accurate results.
+I then came across the node module <a href="https://github.com/moneypenny/gulp-ruby-haml"><span>Gulp-Ruby-Haml NPM package</span>gulp-ruby-haml</a>, which is a wrapper on the Ruby gem <a href="https://rubygems.org/gems/haml"><span>HAML ruby package</span>haml</a>, and which gives accurate results.

 <h2 class="section-heading">HAML Processing</h2>
 HAML files reside inside a `_haml` folder which sits at the location of the resultant HTML files.
 For example: